Affine noncommutative geometry: 1c. Free spheres

 \begin{proof} The first assertion, regarding the inclusions, comes from the fact that at the level of the associated $C^*$-algebras, we have surjective maps, as follows:

 For the second assertion, we must establish the following isomorphisms, where the symbol $C^*_{comm}$ stands for ``universal commutative $C^*$-algebra generated by'':

-As a first observation, it is enough to establish the second isomorphism, because the first one will follow from it, by dividing by the relations $x_i=x_i^*$.
+As a first observation, it is enough to establish the second isomorphism, because the first one will follow from it, simply by dividing by the relations $x_i=x_i^*$.
 So, consider the second universal commutative $C^*$-algebra $A$ constructed above.
 Since the standard coordinates on $S^{N-1}_\mathbb C$ satisfy the defining relations for $A$, we have a quotient map of as follows, mapping standard coordinates to standard coordinates:

 Conversely, let us write $A=C(S)$, by using the Gelfand theorem.
 The variables $x_1,\ldots,x_N$ become in this way true coordinates, providing us with an embedding $S\subset\mathbb C^N$.
 Also, the quadratic relations become $\sum_i|x_i|^2=1$, so we have $S\subset S^{N-1}_\mathbb C$.
 Thus, we have a quotient map $C(S^{N-1}_\mathbb C)\to A$, as desired, and this gives all the results. \end{proof}